Proper Disclosure of

 Consumer Bankruptcy Attorney, Law Offices of Walter A. Metzen, Bankruptcy Attorney Detroit , Michigan

 Abstract: Fundamental to the concept of bankruptcy is the duty incumbent upon debtors to properly disclose assets in exchange for the discharge of their debts.
+Intentionally concealing an asset from the bankruptcy estate can be grounds for criminal prosecution under the bankruptcy code.
 Rule 9011 and BAPCPA require additional inquiry and certification by debtor’s counsel.
-This paper will explore some common sense strategies to help accomplish this goal.
+This paper will explore some common sense strategies to help accomplish this goal to.

 I. Introduction-Practical Tips to Ensure Compliance with the Bankruptcy Code’s Requirement to Properly Disclose Assets